aliashraf10/Credit_Card_Financial_Dashboard/README.md

 - Used DAX to create various measures for creating visualizations on the dashboard.

+- Create interactive dashboard which muktiple charts and buttons to filter to analyse necessary metrics.

 # Key Insights
 Extracted various business insights for the credit card company to help it make decisions to expand and scale up.
 Following insights can be obtained: